000%

 Southern Guild returns to Expo Chicago for the third consecutive year with a presentation of new work by leading contemporary artists from across the African continent.

-Featured artists include Zanele Muholi (South Africa), Zizipho Poswa (South Africa), Kamyar Bineshtarigh (South Africa/Iran), Mmangaliso Nzuza (South Africa), Ayotunde Ojo (Nigeria), Roméo Mivekannin (Ivory Coast/Benin/France), Bonolo Kavula (South Africa), Ange Dakouo (Ivory Coast/Mali) and Lulama Wolf (South Africa).
+Featured artists include Zanele Muholi (South Africa), Zizipho Poswa (South Africa), Kamyar Bineshtarigh (South Africa/Iran), Mmangaliso Nzuza (South Africa), Manyaku Mashilo (South Africa), Ayotunde Ojo (Nigeria), Roméo Mivekannin (Ivory Coast/Benin/France), Bonolo Kavula (South Africa), Ange Dakouo (Ivory Coast/Mali) and Lulama Wolf (South Africa).

 Highlights include:

-Visual activist Zanele Muholi exhibits two lightboxes and a photographic work from their acclaimed Somnyama Ngonyama (Hail the Dark Lioness) series, an ever-expanding oeuvre of black-and-white images presenting the artist as a shifting vessel for different characters and archetypes.
+Visual activist Zanele Muholi exhibits a lightbox and photographic print from their acclaimed Somnyama Ngonyama (Hail the Dark Lioness) series, an ever-expanding oeuvre of black-and- white images presenting the artist as a shifting vessel for different characters and archetypes.
 Impromptu and nomadic, the self-portraits employ quotidian objects beyond their primary functions, echoing a deeper disruption within the artist’s practice as a whole.
-The series responds to the near-invisibility of Black women and non-binary bodies as subjects of representation in the history of Western painting and portraiture prior to the 20th century.
-Muholi is currently featured in a survey show at the Instituto Moreira Salles in São Paulo, Brazil and an eponymous solo at SCAD Museum of Art in Georgia, where they were recently the SCAD deFINEART 2025 honoree.
-Their participation in Expo Chicago will be immediately followed by the opening of a major retrospective at the Serralves Museum in Porto, Portugal (opening 9 April), and Faces and Phases 19, a solo exhibition at Southern Guild Los Angeles (opening 17 May) celebrating 19 years of the ongoing iconic photographic archive of Black lesbian, trans masculine and gender non-confirming communities with new participants from Los Angeles, London, Salvador, Toronto and São Paolo.
+The series responds to the near-invisibility of Black women and non-binary bodies as subjects of representation in the history of Western painting and portraiture prior to the 20thcentury.

-New textile works by Bonolo Kavula include a large hanging tapestry made from tiny discs of fabric connected by thread.
+A new wall hanging by Bonolo Kavula foregrounds her use of tiny discs of fabric connected by thread.
 The South African artist hones in on a singular, culturally resonant material: traditional shweshwe cloth, inspired by a dress of her mother’s that is now a family heirloom.
 Stitched together at mathematically precise intervals, her near-translucent fabric grids are embedded with collective histories of culture and ancestry.
 The process is that of excessive repetition, each dot with its own landscape of minutiae, telling of the meditative action of labour and of the creation of new meaning through deconstruction and transformation.
-Southern Guild has presented Kavula’s work at Frieze Los Angeles 2025 and in signifying the impossible song at its Los Angeles gallery in 2024.
+Southern Guild has presented Kavula’s work at Frieze Los Angeles and in signifying the impossible song at its Los Angeles gallery in 2024.

 Lulama Wolf’s two-panel painting foregrounds the human figure’s deep connection with the earth using expressive, simplified forms that echo the landscapes in which they are portrayed.
 Wolf references pre-colonial African traditions in her mixing of sand into her paint and the use of smearing and scraping techniques.
 Traversing both the personal and the political, she engages themes of African spirituality within a contemporary context and merges that with colour theory influenced by South African vernacular architecture and indigenous rock art.
 Wolf has held solo exhibitions at SoShiro Gallery in London (2022), The Breeder Gallery in Athens (2022) and THK Gallery in Cape Town (2023), as a well as a duo show with the estate of Danish-French sculptor Sonia Ferlov-Mancoba at Eighteen Gallery in Copenhagen (2023).
 She was the finalist of the Emergence Art Prize hosted by THK in 2020 and named House & Garden’s Artist of the Year in 2024.
 Her work was recently featured in signifying the impossible song (2024) at Southern Guild Los Angeles.